vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 ### RECOVER JOB

-The `RECOVER JOB` statement re-execute the jobs and returns the number of the recovered jobs.
+The `RECOVER JOB` statement re-executes the jobs and returns the number of the recovered jobs.

 ```ngql
 nebula> RECOVER JOB